types of vines

 Boston Ivy

-If you want a vine that will grow up nearly any surface, Boston ivy may be a good choice.
+If you want a tropical vine that will grow up nearly any surface, Boston ivy may be a good choice.
 Its leaves are green in the summer months, and turn a nice reddish color in the fall.

 Boston Ivy is known for climbing the sides of buildings, particularly brick buildings where there are small ledges to cling to.
 Boston Ivy requires little to no care to grow, but you may need to keep it trimmed back if there are certain areas where you don’t want it growing.